What is CrossFit?

 Where do I find gyms that provide certified CrossFit coaches and classes?

 A huge number of facilities located all across Australia provide certified programs.
-To find the ones closest to you, enter your address or suburb in the search box below.
+To find the ones closest to you, enter your address or suburb in our search page and then filter for CrossFit.
 It’s so easy to suss out gyms that support CrossFit!